Tsaengso/content-ops-starter/content/pages/index.md

       text: Not sure where to start?
       color: text-dark
       type: TitleBlock
-    subtitle: Section with a form subtitle
+    subtitle: Send us a message and we can help you decide what's right for you.
     text: |-
       Aenean eros ipsum, interdum quis dignissim non, sollicitudin vitae nisl.
       Aenean vel aliquet elit, at blandit ipsum.
 Sed eleifend felis sit amet